DeepIPCv2: LiDAR-powered Robust Environmental Perception and Navigational Control for Autonomous Vehicle: Methodology

 As mentioned in Subsection \ref{subs:model}, we create two model variants for the ablation study.
 The first variant only takes the logarithmic depth point clouds while the second variant only takes the segmented point clouds.
 Then, after obtaining the best variant, we conduct another ablation study by comparing it with other variants that perceive the surroundings using only one perspective, front or BEV.
 Furthermore, we also conduct a comparative study by replicating TransFuser \cite{transfuser}\cite{transfuser2} to compare with.
 Briefly, TransFuser is a camera-LiDAR fusion model that takes an RGB image and a set of point clouds.
 It perceives the environment from two different perspectives where the front view information is given by the RGB camera and the BEV information is given by the LiDAR.
 TransFuser fuses RGB images and LiDAR point clouds features using several transformer modules.
 We also replicate its variant called late fusion, where the features are fused with a simple element-wise summation.
 The specification of DeepIPCv2 and TransFuser variants can be seen in Table \ref{tab:model_compare}.
+Instead of fluctuating runtime measurements due to the variability of runtime on GPU resources, we utilize Total Parameters as the deterministic metric for computational efficiency.
+DeepIPCv2 is approximately $3.3\times$ smaller than the TransFuser baseline (5.95M+14M vs 66.23M).
+This significant reduction in model size inherently lowers memory bandwidth requirements and computational cost, ensuring the system easily meets the real-time requirements for the vehicle's operating speed of 1.25 m/s.